redox-os/website/content/news/this-month-251231.md

 - (test) Wildan Mubarok created a Docker container for ARM64 and i586 testing on Redoxer
 - (test) Wildan Mubarok installed GNU Make and GNU Sed on the Redoxer image
 - (test) Wildan Mubarok used RedoxFS resizing to reduce the Redoxer disk setup time
+- (test) Wildan Mubarok created the [os-test-result](https://gitlab.redox-os.org/redox-os/redox/-/blob/master/recipes/tests/os-test-result/recipe.toml) recipe to run the `os-test` tests on Linux (using relibc) and Redox (using Redoxer) to quickly get the results
+- (test) Wildan Mubarok implemented a [quick way](https://gitlab.redox-os.org/redox-os/redox/-/merge_requests/1775) to run one test from `os-test` on Redoxer
 - (test) Josh Williams added more POSIX signals tests

 ## Debugging Improvements